Distance Learner Libguide

 Access Online Resources—Off Campus Login

-ORU databases, including full text articles, journals and ebooks, are fee-based resources and, as such, are generally restricted to current ORU students, faculty and staff.
-For off-campus access it is necessary to login with your ORU Network username and password (Single Sign-on) when prompted.
+ORU databases, including full text articles, journals, and ebooks, are fee-based resources and, as such, are generally restricted to current ORU students, faculty, and staff.
+For off-campus access, it is necessary to login with your ORU Network username and password (Single Sign-on) when prompted.

 If you do not know your login, the IT Help Desk can assist you (studenthelpdesk@oru.edu or 918-495-6321).
-More information is available in the ORU IT Student Guide.
+More information is available on the opens new windowIT website.

 Library Materials

 Distance Learners are encouraged to contact local libraries to access print materials not available online.
 Many academic libraries will allow access to in-house use of materials and copiers, and some supply borrowing cards for a fee.
-Materials in other libraries can be found by searching WorldCat, available through the ORU Library Database List or on the web at opens new windowwww.worldcat.org.
+Materials in other libraries can be found by searching WorldCat, available through the ORU Library opens new window Database List or on the web at opens new windowwww.worldcat.org.

 Request Scanned Pages of Print Items

-To request items to be scanned after you have registered for Distance Learner Services, complete and submit the Request for Scanned Pages form.
+To request items to be scanned after you have registered for Distance Learner Services, complete and submit the opens new windowRequest for Scanned Pages form.

-More information and resources can be found on the Distance Learner pages.
+More information and resources can be found on the opens new windowDistance Learner pages.